alfertev2014/rwrtw/docs/02-Core.md

 ## Placeholder

-To remove chain of nodes from DOM we need a place where it starts and place where it ends.
+To remove chain of nodes from DOM we need the place where it starts and the place where it ends.
 After removing we need to remember the place where we can insert nodes again.
-This is the idea of *Placeholder* - special object type to handle manipulations with DOM node structure.
+This is the idea of *Placeholder* - special object to handle manipulations with DOM node structure at one point in DOM.

 *Content* of placeholder is zero or many DOM nodes and other placeholders.
 Placeholders inside content of a placeholder is *Child placeholders*.
 Child placeholders could be inside child Elements of content. *Placeholder tree* is a tree of placeholders bound to DOM tree.

-Placeholder is allowed to do only primitive DOM operations.
-Complex DOM transformations and restructuring are possible by composing many placeholders but every placeholder is restricted to do only this operations with its content as a whole:
+Placeholder is allowed to do only primitive DOM operations at one place.
+Complex DOM transformations and restructuring are possible by composing many placeholders.
+But every placeholder is restricted to do only these operations with its content as a whole:

-* Placeholder can *insert* some content in one step.
+* Placeholder can **insert** some content in one step,
-* Placeholder can *remove* its content also in one step,
+* Placeholder can **remove** its content in one step,
-* Placeholder can *replace* all its content with new content in one step.
+* Placeholder can **replace** all its content with new content in one step.

-There is no ability to edit content using the placeholder.
+There is no ability to edit content nodes using the placeholder.
 We cannot append, insert or remove nodes inside the content with the placeholder.
-We could use DOM API directly for this but not placeholder.
+We can use DOM API directly for this but not a placeholder.

 Placeholders could follow each others in chain.
 Every placeholder must remember its place where it was created.
 When placeholder created it cannot modify its place or move to other place.
-Exception is when placeholder is used as an item of dynamic list.
+Exception is when placeholder is used as an item of a dynamic list.

 So, we can now define Place more accurately.
 Place is a reference to DOM node or placeholder in combination with "after" or "inside" sign.
 There are four cases of place: